zettsu-t/pasteNumbers/README.md

 devtools::install_github("zettsu-t/pasteNumbers")
 ```

-After installing this package, assign a Keyboard shortcut for this package on RStudio.
+After installing this package, assign a keyboard shortcut for this package on RStudio.
 See more details at [RStudio Addins website](http://rstudio.github.io/rstudioaddins/).